I have a hobby.

 Code Smell: Fragile Trait Implementations

-Let’s say you’re building a pizza ordering system and have an order type like this:
+Completely destructuring a struct into its components can also be a defensive strategy for API adherence.
+For example, let’s say you’re building a pizza ordering system and have an order type like this:

 For your order tracking system, you want to compare orders based on what’s actually on the pizza - the size, toppings, and crust_type.
 The ordered_at timestamp shouldn’t affect whether two orders are considered the same.